onurkybsi/smart-lock-demo/README.md

 # smart-lock-demo

-_smart-lock-demo_ represents a demo system for cloud-based smart lock technology.
+_smart-lock-demo_ represents a demo system for a cloud-based smart lock system.

 ## Installation